News

 Expansion Strategy

-Although Pony.ai was established in Silicon Valley, its focus has been on growing in Chinese cities.
-This decision is primarily driven by the fact that China is the world's largest mobility market.
-With ride-hailing services, including taxis, China accounts for nearly 40% of global daily rides.
-His heritage is also a factor, as he wishes to contribute to China.
-The company is also exploring expansion into South Korea, Singapore, and the Middle East, and recently established a presence in Luxembourg with government support.
+While Pony.ai was founded in Silicon Valley, its primary focus has been on the Chinese market, which accounts for nearly 40% of global daily rides in ride-hailing services.
+The company is also exploring opportunities in South Korea, Singapore, and the Middle East, recently establishing a presence in Luxembourg with government support.
+Peng's heritage and desire to contribute to China's growth are key drivers behind this strategy.

 Regulatory Framework Differences